 You will need your expiation notice as it contains an identification number specific to you.

-If you have misplaced your expiation notice you must contact the Electoral Commission SA.
+If you have misplaced your expiation notice, or would like to discuss your notice, please contact the Electoral Commission SA.

 - Phone 1300 655 232 within SA only